 3. Digital Transformation

-2021 will be a year that supply chain management teams further embrace digital.
+Over the years, supply chain management teams are further embracing digital.
 Exploring innovative ideas and the expanded use of technology and automation should all be on the table and analyzed.
 Digitizing supply chains could lead to a notable increase in revenue while reducing production delay/interruption risk.

 Digitization of supply chains goes hand-in-hand with an embrace of big data.
 A few components of big data than can help to transform supply chains include: